Undergraduate Minor in Chemistry and Biochemistry

 Undergraduate Minor in Energy Systems (multidisciplinary)

-The minor includes requirements for courses which cut across disciplines.
-These courses are intended to add breadth of knowledge in areas outside the student’s major but important to energy systems.nbsp; A terminal “capstone” or project course provides an opportunity for students from multiple disciplines to work together in multidisciplinary teams on a significant project in the energy area.
+This minor requires courses that cut across disciplines.
+They are intended to add breadth of knowledge in areas outside the student’s major but important to energy systems.
+A terminal “capstone” or project course provides an opportunity for students from multiple disciplines to work together in teams on a significant project in the energy area.

-The breadth courses and the capstone project course, courses taken by all students completing the minor, require one or more pre-requisites; specifically, basic economics, mathematics, and lab science courses.
-List of required prerequisites and curriculum requirements and options for this minor are on the following pages.
-The minor must consist of at least 15 hours and all courses in the minor also must be 3000 level and above.
+The breadth courses and the capstone project course, taken by all students completing the minor, require one or more pre-requisites; specifically, basic economics, mathematics, and lab science courses.

-See also the GT Catalog for the Energy Systems minor: click here
+See the GT Catalog for further details on the Energy Systems minor: click here